microsoft/azure-health-data-services-workshop/Challenge-00/Readme.md

 + GitHub account ([link](https://github.com/))

 __Note:__ Free Postman cloud accounts require a login via email or a Google account.
 Additionally, Postman recommends that if you choose to use the web client, you should also download the desktop application.
-You can read more and download the desktop client [here](https://www.postman.com/downloads/?utm_source=postman-home).
+You can read more and download the Postman desktop client [here](https://www.postman.com/downloads/?utm_source=postman-home).

 ## Next Steps